 If you are claiming a refund as a surviving spouse filing a joint return with the deceased, no other form is needed to have the refund issued to you.
 However, all other filers requesting a refund due the deceased, must file Form RI-1310, Statement of Person Claiming Refund Due a Deceased Taxpayer, to claim the refund.

 WHEN AND WHERE TO FILE

-Since Emancipation Day, a Washington DC holiday is being celebrated on Friday, April 15, 2016, Rhode Island income tax returns will be considered timely filed if post-marked by Monday, April 18, 2016.
+Rhode Island personal income tax returns will be considered timely filed if post-marked by Monday, April 15, 2019.

 If you are claiming a refund, mail your return to: